Jeffrey Klee Memorial Act Affects Wrongful Death Laws in Florida

 With the act now in place, wrongful death laws in Florida have changed.
 Now, wrongful death claims that involve homicide have no time limits.
 The survivors can file a claim at any time, even if the body is found many years later, as was the case in Jeffrey Klee’s disappearance.
 The act aims to provide closure and compensation to families who have suffered the devastating loss of a loved one.

 Wrongful death laws in Florida can be complex.
 The new law is not retroactive, so it will not help families like that of Jeffrey Klee, but will help other families whose loved ones are wrongly killed.
-Contact a wrongful death lawyer from Wolf & Pravato in West Palm Beach.
+Contact a Fort Lauderdale wrongful death lawyer from the law office of Wolf & Pravato.
 Call us today at (954) 522-5800 to discuss your case and discuss any applicable laws, such as the Jeffrey Klee Memorial Act.